Режим Редактирования Штриха¶

 - Interpolate Ctrl-Alt-E

-It allows you to interactively pick a new sketch interpolated from the neighboring sketches.
+- It allows you to interactively pick a new sketch interpolate from the neighboring sketches.
 This is equivalent to the Breakdown tool for armatures.

 - Sequence Shift-Ctrl-E